 Bernardo asked the court to have McBane serve nine months of an 18-month suspended sentence to the Berkshire County Jail & House of Correction followed by three years of probation.
 The prosecution requested 18 months of straight jail time.

 District Court Judge Fredric D. Rutberg ordered McBane to serve one year of an 18-month sentence at the county jail followed by three years of probation.
-The final six months of McBane’s
+The final six months of McBane’s suspended sentence will remain in effect while he is on probation.

 Rutberg also recommended that McBane participate in a drug counseling program while incarcerated.